CeciliaOli171/AngiogenesisModel/README.md

 #### Angular Force

 The angular force describes the interactions between the VS and its micro-environment.
-VS follow the VT movement and therefore align with the \acrshort{ecm} fibres [DaubMerks2013,YouStallcup2017,McLaren2000].
+VS follow the VT movement and therefore align with the ECM fibres [DaubMerks2013,YouStallcup2017,McLaren2000].
 This force is not applied to branching segments.
 For VS, we use an angular force from Perfhal et al. [Perfhal2017]:
 ```math
 	F_{A, s} = \omega_a (\alpha_{angular} - \pi) \frac{(x_b - x_s) + (x_c - x_s)}{|(x_b - x_s) + (x_c - x_s)|}, \; s \in \mathcal{S}, \; b,c \in \mathcal{C}-\{s\}
 ```